Burgers equation from non-thermal stationary states in nearly-integrable gases: Athermal stationary states

 \subsection{Fermi's Golden Rule}

-We start with the Fermi's Golden rule treatment of nearly integrable quantum models.
+We start with the FGR treatment of nearly-integrable quantum models.
 Within this approximation, the collision integral involves matrix elements of the perturbing operator.
-In our case this origins from the integrability breaking term in the Hamiltonian which we assume couples to the local particles' density operator $\hat{q}_0(x)$.
-However, we can be slightly more general and assume that it couples to density $\hat{q}_j(x)$ of any of the conserved charges $\hat{Q}_j = \int {\rm d}x\, \hat{q}_j(x)$.
+In our case this origins from the integrability breaking term in the Hamiltonian which we assume couples to the local particles' density operator $q_0(x)$.
+However, we can be slightly more general and assume that it couples to density $q_j(x)$ of any of the conserved charges $Q_j = \int {\rm d}x\, q_j(x)$.